Financial Market Roundup

 AND GROWTH

-On Jan.
-30, U.S. GDP for the fourth quarter of 2024 came in at 2.3%, below the 3.1% growth posted in the third quarter of 2024, and was unchanged with the first revision on Feb.
-27. Despite the disappointing figure, the report continued to detail a strong and resilient U.S. consumer, with personal consumption accelerating to the highest levels since early 2023.
+On March 27, U.S. GDP in the fourth quarter of 2024 was revised higher to 2.4% but below the 3.1% growth posted in the third quarter of 2024.
+Despite the disappointing figure, the report continued to highlight a strong and resilient U.S. consumer, with personal consumption accelerating to the highest levels since early 2023.
+Offsetting this strength were pullbacks in exports, private investment and government expenditure.

-Mortgage rates moved lower in February, as Freddie Mac’s Primary Mortgage Market Survey showed the 30-year fixed-rate fell to 6.76% on Feb.
-27, down 19 basis points from Jan.
-30.
+Mortgage rates moved lower in March as Freddie Mac’s Primary Mortgage Market Survey showed the 30-year fixed-rate fell to 6.65% on March 27, down 12 basis points from Feb.
+27.

 POLITICAL AND